scb-10x/ThaiOCRBench/README.md

 # Remark
 We did not benchmark Typhoon OCR because:
 1. The response format is different.
-2. Typhoon OCR only supports a single task — "Full-page OCR."
+2. Typhoon OCR only supports a single task — "Document Parsing"